Opt Up to 100%

-- We purchase 100% renewable energy generated in New England from local non-profit Mass Energy
+- We purchase 100% renewable energy generated in New England from local non-profit Green Energy Consumers Alliance.

 - Our purchase of Mass.
 Class I Renewable Energy Credits guarantees that new renewable energy will be added to the power grid.
 Avoid greenwashing!
 Why this is important.

 - The cost of additional renewable energy you purchase is eligible for a tax deduction.
-Mass Energy will mail your statement directly to you.
+Green Energy Consumers Allliance will mail your statement directly to you.